Whiteknight/Rosella/libraries/proxy.md

 be a member of a type or types which it otherwise would not appear to be.

 Notice that the "can" vtable is tied to the find_method vtable.
-If you want to override the behavior of "can", you should use MethodIntercept.
+If you want to override the behavior of "can" you should use MethodIntercept.

 ### Proxy.Builder.Immutable